A reference to "Daniel" will be added to cell 3 of the array (right after the reference to "Cindy").

 myArray = new ArrayList<E>();

-The array has an initial capacity of 10 cells, although the capacity will increase as
+The initial capacity is 10 cells, although this increases as

 needed as references are added to the list.